 In this context, we are well positioned to benefit from the bond yield increase and equity market rebound, and we added further to our exposure to euro zone equities as our fundamental assessment and our technical indicators are sending converging signals.

 grey : no change

 EQUITIES VERSUS BONDS

-We hold a slight overweight on equities and remain negative on bonds, maintaining a short duration:
+We are positive on equities and remain negative on bonds, maintaining a short duration:

-- In this context, we concentrate our portfolio’s regional positioning on euro zone, Japan and Emerging markets.
+- In this context, we concentrate our portfolio’s regional positioning on the euro zone, Japan and the Emerging markets.